Thank you for choosing the xTool products!

 - Place the material to be engraved in the working area of xTool D1 and set the position of the laser head based on the focus ruler.

-- Click the start button in the upper right corner, and then click Framingto preview the position where the pattern is to be engraved on the material.
-You can adjust the position of the material to make sure that the pattern is engraved in the expected position.
+- Click the start button in the upper right corner, and then click Framing to preview the pattern's position to be engraved on the material.
+You can adjust the material section to ensure that the practice takes root was expecting it.

 - Click Start.
 The engraving starts.
-You are advised to wear the safety goggles to protect your eyes.
+You advise wearing safety goggles to protect your eyes.

 Now, you can start your creation!